OlgaHi/Mr.-Roboger-s-Neighborhood/README.md

 1.Test: "It should return reversed array, starting from the last element and finishing with a first element of the original array".
 Expect: reverse(["0", "Beep", "Boop"]).toEqual(["Boop", "Beep", "0"]).

+2.Test: "It should return alert, when a user click Reverse button, without providing the input number".
+Expect: click(reverse()).toEqual("Please provide any number greater than 0!")